Who knows how many grouse are hiding in Idaho. Isn’t it time you found out?

 Other Species for Bird Hunting in Idaho

 There are plenty of other species for bird hunting in Idaho.
 Sage grouse are distributed across sagebrush habitats and are mostly limited to areas in southern parts of the state.
 There is a short season that requires a special permit to hunt sage grouse.
-Gray partridge (Hungarian partridge) is another great species for bird hunting in Idaho, with a daily bag limit of 8 birds.
+Hungarian partridge is another great species for bird hunting in Idaho, with a daily bag limit of 8 birds.

 Related Conservation and Non-Profit Organizations for Idaho Bird Hunting